Your landlord has asked you to leave

 • Offer advice or book an appointment with a Housing Solutions Officer

-The Renters Rights Act 2025 is bringing significant changes to the private rented sector.
-These changes will affect most private tenants with an assured shorthold tenancy.
+The Renters’ Rights Act 2025 has changed the private rented sector.
+These changes affect most private renters in England.

-• Section 21 ’no fault’ evictions will be abolished.
+• Section 21 ‘no fault’ evictions are abolished for most private renters.

-• You will have the right to ask for permission to keep a pet.
+• You have the right to request permission to keep a pet.
+Your landlord must consider the request and cannot refuse without good reason.

 See Shelters website for detailed information about the Renters Rights Act and how this will affect you as a tenant.